Our mission is feeding the hungry and the poor in spirit.

 Our method is changing lives through humble service, passionate worship, and extravagant generosity.

 Rev. Jim Hopwood, pastor

 Hi!
-I’m the Rev. Jim, and I have the privilege of serving this congregation as pastor.
+I’m the Rev. Jim, and I have the privilege and joy of serving this congregation as pastor.
 I’m excited about the future of this church and this community.
 It’s fun to lead people who live out their faith so whole-heartedly.
 Whether we meet you at worship or another event in our space, or we encounter you elsewhere at some community event, we’re eager to tell you what God is doing in our lives!